Welcome to The St Rule Club

 The Club Today

-The Club is open to members and their guests for morning coffee, lunch and afternoon tea from Monday to Saturday each week with a monthly Open Friday Lunch proving very popular.
+The Club is open to members and their guests for morning coffee, lunch and afternoon tea from Monday to Saturday each week.